amano-games/amano.games/_posts/making-a-pinball-game-for-the-playdate-part-02-the-physics.md

 But first I started to worry.
 Remember how I said that my main priority was having tools ready so that **JP** could work in parallel while I worked on the next thing?
 Authoring the collisions for the game started to look like a task more difficult than what I was expecting.

-See you in the next adventure, Part 03: The editor.
+See you in the next adventure, Part 03: The level editor.

 ## Resources